Welcome

 The Genetic Cluster Computer (GCC) is set-up to meet this need for high computing power in genetic research.
 It is available without costs to national and international researchers within the field of genetics.

 GCC is used by researchers in genetic epidemiology, molecular genetics, statistical genetics or behavioral genetics.
-The GCC is financed by an NWO Medium Investment grant (480-05-003 drs Posthuma (PI)), by the Faculty of Psychology and Education of the VU University, Amsterdam, The Netherlands, and by the Dutch Brain Foundation (PI Roel Ophoff).
+The GCC is financed by the Netherlands Scientific Organization (NWO: 480-05-003 Danielle Posthuma (PI)), by the VU University, Amsterdam, The Netherlands, and by the Dutch Brain Foundation (PI Roel Ophoff).
 It is hosted by the Dutch National Computing and Networking Services.

 Supercomputers Will Decipher How Genes Work - U.S. Department of Energy Genomics